Can Offline Metrics Measure Explanation Goals? A Comparative Survey Analysis of Offline Explanation Metrics in

-Two questions were used as a sanity test to validate the offline results with participants.
-As noted in the previous section, the \ac{PEM} algorithm \cite{du2022post} outperformed ExpLOD v2 \cite{musto2019linked} in attribute diversity.
-However, ExpLOD v2 showed better results in attribute popularity compared to \ac{PEM}.
-This behavior was consistent in our responses, where \ac{PEM} received more favorable responses for the ``Diversity" question (25 out of 55 participants), and ExpLOD for ``Popularity" (24 out of 55 participants), as represented by the last two rows.\looseness=-1
+To validate whether the offline results were aligned with user perceptions of explanations, we used two specific questions.
+As noted in the previous section, the \ac{PEM} algorithm \cite{du2022post} outperformed ExpLOD v2 \cite{musto2019linked} in terms of attribute diversity in offline metrics, whereas ExpLOD v2 showed higher performance in terms of attribute popularity.
+A similar pattern was observed in user responses: a slightly higher number of participants favored \ac{PEM} for the "Diversity" question (25 out of 55), while a comparable number favored ExpLOD v2 for "Popularity" (24 out of 55).
+These results are shown in the last two rows on Figure \ref{fig:onresults1}.\looseness=-1

-These questions were where users felt most confident in their responses, with ``Much More \ac{PEM}" and ``Much More ExpLOD" selected in 11 out of the 55 sessions (seven favoring ``Much More ExpLOD" for the "Popularity" question and five favoring ``Much More \ac{PEM}" for the ``Diversity" question).
-To further validate these results, we measured the diversity of attributes in the five explanations generated by \ac{PEM} and ExpLOD v2 for all participants. \ac{PEM} showed an average diversity of 4.8 attributes per user, compared to 3.09 for ExpLOD v2.
-Therefore, users perceived the offline metrics of diversity and popularity in the online experiments..\looseness=-1
+These questions were also where users felt most confident, with ``Much More \ac{PEM}'' and ``Much More ExpLOD v2'' selected in 12 of the 55 sessions.
+Seven of these responses favored ``Much More ExpLOD v2'' for the ``Popularity'' question, and five favored ``Much More \ac{PEM}'' for ``Diversity''.
+To further validate these findings, we measured the diversity of attributes in the five explanations generated by \ac{PEM} and ExpLOD v2 for all participants. \ac{PEM} showed an average of 4.8 attributes per user, compared to 3.09 for ExpLOD v2.
+These results indicate our first major finding of the online experiments: \emph{users' perception of diversity and popularity of attributes aligned with their respective offline metrics results.}\looseness=-1

 Considering the four explanation goals, Figure \ref{fig:onresults1} shows that \ac{PEM} outperformed ExpLOD v2 in user perception of persuasiveness and engagement, aligning with the online experiment results reported in \cite{du2022post}.
 However, for trust and transparency, user perception was the opposite, with ExpLOD v2 outperforming \ac{PEM}.
-This latter result differs from those reported in \cite{du2022post}.
-We believe this discrepancy arises because, in \cite{du2022post}, participants evaluated only the explanation for the top item, not a list of items.
-We argue that evaluating multiple explanations is important for users to assess the attribute bias of the explanation algorithm. \looseness=-1
+This result differs from those reported by \cite{du2022post}.
+We believe that this discrepancy arises because, in \cite{du2022post}, participants evaluated only the explanation for the top item and not a list of items.
+We argue that evaluating multiple explanations is important for users to assess the attribute bias of the explanation algorithm \cite{10.1145/3705328.3748028}. \looseness=-1